sulhadin/last-letter-game/README.md

 All business logic flows over `useGamePlay` and distributed to callbacks of  `usePlayer` and `useWord`.

+`Players`'s inputs are in `InputWord` and the business logic of players changes considering player type.

 ## TODO
  - Change `game` global state structure
  - Tests

 ## Why useReducer ?
+A better state management can be used here, but since a couple of state we have, we can stick with redux or etc.